heyveeraj/heyveeraj/README.md

 Hello, I'm Veeraj! 👋
-I'm a high school student on a coding journey, currently focused on learning Python.
+A high school student on a coding journey, currently focused on learning Python.
 Here's a bit about me:

 📚 My Passion: I'm deeply passionate about programming, and my current dedication is directed toward mastering Python.